[133038 views]

 ffmpeg -f video4linux2 -s qvga -i /dev/v4l/isight 1.mpg

-luvcview must be patched to support the UYVY format.
-Then it works:
+luvcview has been patched to support the UYVY format.

 luvcview -f uyvy